SOBR (Belarus): Controversies

 SOBR is controversial for its role in attacks against members of the Belarusian opposition, for which it has been accused of being a death squad by various sources.

 The head of the force was sanctioned by the European Union for its role in the government crackdown on the 2020–2021 Belarusian protests.
 The unit also allegedly played a role in the enforced disappearances of opposition leaders Yury Zacharanka, Viktar Hanchar, and Anatol Krasoŭski in 1999, charges that it has denied.

 During the 2020–2021 Belarusian protests, SOBR participated in the crackdown on protests alongside OMON.

 As a result of its involvement, SOBR leader Aliaksandr Bykaŭ was sanctioned by the European Union in 2020.
 In July 2023, the unit, along with other Belarusian police force units, met with members of the Wagner Group.

 Enforced disappearances

 Both within Belarus and internationally, SOBR is controversial for its alleged role in enforced disappearances of Belarusian opposition members.

 Former SOBR officer Yury Harauski has claimed since 2019 that he had been part of the unit that performed the disappearances of Yury Zacharanka, Viktar Hanchar, and Anatol Krasoŭski, saying that the latter two men were abducted while leaving a sauna in Minsk and shot to death by Pavlichenko in the city of Begoml before being buried in the forests.

 In 2023, Harauski was arrested in Switzerland under universal jurisdiction, becoming the first Belarusian citizen to be arrested under the principle.
 During the trial, Harauski admitted his guilt, but also indicted Pavlichenko for the actual murders.
+Harauski's claims were rejected by members of SOBR, with Pavlichenko alleging he had been removed from the unit due to criminal activities and lower-ranking members asserting without evidence that he had made the claims in return for money.